kagof/BefungeRepo/README.md

 # BefungePower
 Befunge-93 program using a recursive algorithm to generate x^n.
-Note that this appears to just return 0 for any value greater than 2^16-1.
-This is because the Befunge-93 stack is of 16-bit signed long integers.

 The recursive algorithm used is: